Wufler/Wufler/README.md

 </div>

 <div align="center">

-<p style="padding-left:20px;padding-right:20px;">As a software developer student, I'm passionate about creating innovative and user-friendly web applications.
-I am driven by curiosity and want to continue learning and improving.</p>
+I'm a software development student with a passion for building creative and user-friendly web applications.
+I always try to explore new technologies, improve my skills and stay updated with the latest trends.
+I'm dedicated to continuous learning and always looking for ways to improve and grow as a developer.

 </div>

 <div align="center">